astrojoanna/implode/README.md

 ## License

 This code is licensed under the GNU General Public License v3.
-Among other things, this means that if you modified this code for a publication, it needs to be open sourced as well.
+Among other things, this means that if you modified this code for a publication, it needs to be open sourced under the same license.

 ## Credits